ryanfitton/ryanfitton-nextjs-2024/README.md

 1. `nvm install lts/iron`.
 Requires at least Node.JS `v20.18.1` and NPM `v10.8.2`.
 See [nodejs.org/en/about/previous-releases](https://nodejs.org/en/about/previous-releases).

+2. Install required dependencies for package management: `npm install --global yarn`

-2. `npm install`.
+3. `npm install`.
 This will install the required packages.

-3. `npm run start`.
+4. `npm run start`.
 This starts the local server, which is accessible on [http://localhost:3000](http://localhost:3000).

 ## Running a production build: